creadth/Cache-Refresh-SillyTavern/README.md

 *   **Extension Not Appearing:** Make sure you've installed the extension correctly and restarted SillyTavern.
 *   **No Notifications:** Check that "Show Notifications" is enabled in the extension's settings.

+*   **No Cache Reduction:**
+    *   Make sure the model you're using as cache reduction.
+    *   For Claude, make sure that you have activated cache in the config.yaml the options are `enableSystemPromptCache` and `cachingAtDepth`.
+For a better experience with caching, I would suggest to only active `cachingAtDepth` and put in on an even number.
+The number correspond to the caching depth, 0 is the message you just send, which is probably {{user}} (don't do this), 2 is the two previous message, which is also probably {{user}} (good enough most of the time).
+If you activate `enableSystemPromptCache` make sure that your prompt does not have any random element.
 *   **Cache Still Expiring:**
     *   Ensure the extension is enabled.
     *   Check the refresh interval.
 It should be *shorter* than the cache lifetime of your chosen API/model.
-    *   Verify that your API key and settings are configured correctly in SillyTavern.
+    *   Check SillyTavern API to see the prompt send by the extension and compare it to the original prompt send.
     *   Some APIs might have very short or unpredictable cache lifetimes.
-*   **Errors in Console:** Check the browser's developer console (usually opened with F12) for error messages.
+    *   Check the browser's developer console (usually opened with F12) for error messages.

 ## Contributing